crispy-pepper/WRO_2024/README.md

 ##### Backtracking:
 Because there was a limitation to how many degrees our vehicle could turn at a time, there was an issue of not turning enough in time.
-To solve this we would check how big the current pillar/wall was and calculate if the vehicle would make it past successfully (without touching or moving anything).
-If the vehicle could not, it would backtrack at the opposite angle, readjust and continue forwards.
+To solve this, we would check how big the current pillar/wall was and calculate if the vehicle would make it past successfully (without touching or moving anything).
+If the vehicle could not, it would backtrack at the opposite angle, readjust, and continue forward.
 This would continue until the vehicle could successfully make it past.

 ```py